Read an overview of our Public Art Program here.

 Watch an inspiring video about the artist here: Deborah Butterfield: Dialogue with an Artist.

-In 2024, ACBS partnered with Grow Wild to create a pollinator garden surrounding the moose pair, enriching our community through artistic expression and educating the public about the importance of pollinators and providing essential habitat for these threatened creatures.
+In 2024, ACBS partnered with Grow Wild to create a pollinator garden surrounding the Moose Pair, enriching our community through artistic expression and educating the public about the importance of pollinators and providing essential habitat for these threatened creatures.
 The pollinator garden serves as an inspiration for all Big Sky residents to create their own pollinator havens.
 By incorporating native plants into our landscaping, we can all contribute to a healthier ecosystem and a thriving community for these vital insects.
 We hope that this is the first garden of many creating a pollinator pathway through our public art program.

 Big Sky Blooms: Celebrating Art and Nature at the Ousel Falls Pollinator Garden Ribbon Cutting!